cap-js/docs/node.js/fiori.md

     :::

-- Queries are now cleansed from draft-related properties (e.g. `IsActiveEntity`)
+- Queries are now cleansed from draft-related properties (like `IsActiveEntity`)
 - The target is resolved before the handler execution and points to either the active or draft entity:

     ```js